-To contact Paddle UK Safeguarding Team you can use the concerns form, call 0115 8655354 or email safeguarding@paddleuk.org.uk
+To contact the Paddle UK Safeguarding Team you can use the concerns form, call 0115 8655354 or email safeguarding@paddleuk.org.uk

-Visit the Paddle UK Website for further contact details, including the National Associations Lead Safeguarding Officers' details.
+Visit the Paddle UK Website for further contact details.
+For the National Associations Lead Safeguarding Officers' details, please visit the relevant National Association website.